TulshiDas39/LithiumGit/README.md

 - **📈 Interactive Graph View**: Visualize the history and structure of your repositories with a sophisticated graph view.
   ![Graph View](https://lithiumgit.github.io/_next/static/media/graph.e4449400.png)

-- **💻 Cross-Platform Support**: Lithium Git Client works everywhere you code: Windows, macOS, and Linux.
+- **💻 Cross-Platform Support**: LithiumGit works everywhere you code: Windows, macOS, and Linux.

 - **⚡ Customizable Workflows**: Tailor the application to fit your unique development needs.
 Customize shortcuts, automate repetitive tasks, and more!